AWS Home

 Outcomes and results

-• Adopted by across all AWS teams as the standard for dashboards
+• Adopted by across 50+ AWS product teams as the standard for dashboards

-• Launched over 50 new widgets using the shared platform
+• Launched over 50 new widgets with 80+ actionable insights using the shared platform

-• Reduced time-to-insight through smart surfacing of personalized metrics
+• Reduced time-to-insight (increasing speed by 100%) through smart surfacing of personalized metrics

 • Created a platform that will support future AWS UI innovation at scale